What’s it all about?

 Meanwhile, Google’s fundamentals are as strong as bedrock, and their future remains bright.
 With more than $172 billion (€151b) in assets according to the BBC and over 70,000 employees, they have the resources and the brainpower needed to come out strong and keep expanding into new markets.
 The Commission’s penalty is no existential threat, but it is a speedbump.

-Our data scientists and marketing experts will keep a watchful eye on this news and ensure you get the facts you need to stay agile and make smart decisions with your PLAs.
+Our data scientists and marketing experts will keep a watchful eye on all the Google lawsuit news and ensure you get the facts you need to stay agile and make smart decisions with your PLAs.
 If Google is ultimately required to change the mechanics of their Shopping channel, it is likely to make account management more complex, but Whoop! users will continue to enjoy the reduced workload that comes with automated bid-management, and they can adapt their Advanced Bid Strategies as needed to keep above the fray.

 As a retailer or marketer you should answer the question “Should I panic or worry about it?” with a clear “No.”